josegaribay552/josegaribay552/README.md

 ## Hi there, 👋 My name is Jose Garibay
 - 👋 Hi, I’m @josegaribay552
 - 👀 I’m interested in ...
-Programming,embedded systems,robotics,blockchain,Python,IA,IoT.
+Programming, embedded systems, robotics, blockchain, Python, IA, IoT.
 - 🌱 I’m currently learning ...
 Deustch
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... send a email to garibchavez@gmail.com